Hi, Matthias, Dream Developer here.

 - and $150000+ revenue from my course sales

 In 2019, Noa, my second child was born, and I was more than happy that I had already chosen the path of being a stay-at-home dad.
 Everybody who has two kids might know how challenging it can be, and we needed everybody’s help to deal with it.

-My story might seem remarkable (one guy on one of my webinars told me, “This sounds like the classic Hollywood Hero story!”), but it's not.
+My story might seem remarkable, but it's not.
 I walked a path the majority of us won't travel.
 Who quits a safe job in the biotech industry after nine years of studying to start something different, just because of a passion?
 Who stops at the peak of their new career and starts a business in a completely different field (online business), without any idea of how to even build a homepage?
 And what crazy guy calls himself Dream Developer dan helps people live their dreams?
 Well, that's me.

 Welcome to my homepage and I am truly believing that you can live your dreams too!